 Some of our outputs were paused throughout July and early August while we assessed results from the new data collection method, and because of reduced sample sizes.
 While many of our outputs are no longer paused and are included in this week's release, it is not yet possible to reintroduce our estimates of incidence and sub-regional analysis.
+Because of a shortened publication cycle for this release (to accommodate the August bank holiday weekend), analyses showing modelled daily estimates of the percentage testing positive for COVID-19 by single year of age have also not been updated this week.
 Most recent updates for these outputs are available in our Coronavirus (COVID-19) Infection Survey datasets.